 There is a perception that it will be expensive to study at university and even more expensive to be at Cambridge.
 In fact, while the university fee charge will be identical for most universities, living expenses and room rents are generally lower here in Cambridge than elsewhere.

-Please note: as the process of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK.
-It has been confirmed that such students who start a course at Cambridge in 2018 or 2019 will have access to the same forms of funding as ware previously available.
+Please note: as the process of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK..
+It has been confirmed that such students who start a course at Cambridge in 2018 or 2019 ill have access to the same forms of funding as were previously available.
 Please click this link for further updates.

 Step 1: What will your fee status be?

 Colleges collect fees on behalf of the University, and in the first instance it is the colleges which determine applicants' fee status.
 If you have any queries about your possible fee status, please contact the College Admissions Office.

 Further guidance is available but, in short, if you are a UK or EU national and have been resident in the UK or EU for the last three years up until the 1 September before the course starts, your fee status will be classed as 'home/EU'.
 Please note that in this context, 'resident' means living in the UK with your family, not just attending a school in the UK or EU.